J. Strom Thurmond Dam and Lake

 Largemouth Bass

 Largemouth bass are caught most easily in the spring.
 As water temperatures approach 70°F, the fish move into shallower areas with cover in order to spawn.
-At this time a variety of top water and shallow running lures are effective.
-Although bass move to deeper water in the summer, they can still be found near the shoreline in the early morning or late afternoon.
-During the rest of the day, bass can be found at the thermocline depths because they prefer temperatures ranging from 65 to 75°F. In the winter, bass (especially large ones) go as deep as 40 - 60 feet.
-At these times, fishing with large jigs, plastic worms, and jigging spoons at underwater islands, steep drop-offs, and old creek channels can be productive
+At this time, a variety of top- water and shallow- running lures are effective.
+Although bass moves to deeper water in the summer, they can still be found near the shoreline in the early morning or late afternoon.
+During the rest of the day, bass can be found at the thermocline depths because they prefer temperatures ranging from 65 to 75°F. In the winter, bass (huge ones) go as deep as 40 - 60 feet.
+At these times, fishing with large jigs, plastic worms, and jigging spoons at underwater islands, steep drop-offs, and old creek channels can be productive.

 Hybrid Bass

 Hybrid Bass are a popular sport fish because they bite readily and are excellent fighters.
-The offspring of white bass males and striped bass females, hybrid bass are produced in state hatcheries and stocked by the South Carolina and Georgia Departments of Natural Resources.
+The offspring of white bass males, striped bass females, and hybrid bass are produced in state hatcheries and stocked by the South Carolina and Georgia Departments of Natural Resources.
 Although they are not known to reproduce naturally, they still make spawning runs up tributaries in the spring.
 At this time, they can also be found in the open water near the dam and riprap.
-Surface fishing - using fish bait and trolling or retrieving jigs, spoons, or shad-like lures - have proved effective methods to catch hybrids.
+Surface fishing - using fish bait and trolling or retrieving jigs, spoons, or shad-like lures - has proved an effective method of catching hybrids.
 During the summer, these fish can be found in large, flat, shallow areas or between islands early and late in the day.
-When not in these areas, they will be quite deep; hybrids have been caught with some regularity behind the dam at depths of 60 feet.
-During other times of the year, schools of hybrids can be found by trolling or using depth finders.
+When not in these areas, they will be pretty deep; hybrids have been caught with some regularity behind the dam at depths of 60 feet.
+During other times of the year, hybrid schools can be found by trolling or using depth finders.

 Striped Bass